 Elevation: 10,182 ft

 This peak is not in the book.
+Updated August 2022

-Northeast Ridge Route, Class 3, by Livingston Douglas
+Northeast Ridge, Class 3 by Livingston Douglas

-Climb the NE Ridge, staying just to the climber’s right of the ridge crest.
+Climb the northeast ridge, staying just to the climber’s right of the ridge crest.
 Goat trails here will help you.
 Finish off the peak with some easy Class 3 scrambling near the summit.
 The summit is a small, rocky perch with no signs of previous ascent.
 I built a good-sized cairn on top that is clearly visible from the WCP-7/WCP-8 ridge.
-This peak is almost a perfect pyramid in shape and stands out because it sits back from the primary WCP ridge; it’s not just another “bump on the ridge”–it has its own unique identity.
+This peak is almost a perfect pyramid in shape and stands out because it sits back from the primary WCP ridge.
+It’s not just another “bump on the ridge”–it has its own unique identity.